 Velentina Boulter

-Velentina is a freelance journalist, having just finished studying journalism at The University of Melbourne.
+Velentina is a freelance journalist and digital content creative, having just finished studying journalism at The University of Melbourne.
 When she's not typing away at her laptop, she can usually be found overanalysing movies or making terrible jokes.

 8000 years of Indigenous history revealed on Peninsula